dhrxv03/wgsip.gg/README.md

 What Game Should I Play

+Getting bored of playing same game each day?
+Want to try something new?
+But don't know what to play use wgsip.
 What game should I play or wgsip.gg is a web application that helps you browse games acrross all platforms For the data, we have used IGDB API